2024-2025 Academic Catalog

 Biomedical Engr & Sciences (BMES)

-BMES 2004 - Concussion: Medical, Scientific and Societal Perspectives (3 credits)
+BMES 2004 - Concussion Perspectives: Medical, Scientific and Societal Perspectives (3 credits)

-Broad, multidisciplinary description of concussion as it relates to variety of fields including: medicine, psychology, biomedical research, technology, equipment design, ethics, and law.
-Concussion modeling, diagnosis and treatment.
+Broad, multidisciplinary description of concussion as it relates to variety of fields including: medicine, psychology, injury biomechanics, technology, equipment design, ethics, and law.
+Concussion modeling, animal models, diagnosis, neurocognitive testing, and treatment.
 Testing and instrumentation.
 Research efforts, credibility and conflicts of interest.
 Ethical considerations in sports, medicine, and science.
 Legal implications.

 Pathway Concept Area(s): 1A Discourse Advanced, 4 Reasoning in Natural Sci., 10 Ethical Reasoning